pigskin/kodi-gamepass/README.md

-# NFL Game Pass/Rewind Plugin for XBMC #
+# NFL Game Pass/Rewind XBMC Plugin #
 **version 0.3.0 — Don Shula Edition** by Alex Waite and divingmule

 Before reading any further, please understand that while this plugin does